s3rius/linux_setup/README.md

 # Archlinux automated configuration

 This repo helps you to automate archlinux creation proecss.
-This bin is intended to use with UEFI.
+It is intended to be used with UEFI.

-> [!IMPORTANT]
-> If you want to use it to store your own config files in your repository,
-> you need to fork this one and UPDATE repository in Cargo.toml file.
->
-> It is used to determine where to push cahnges.

 At first you need to create all partitions.
 I prefer using `cfdisk /dev/{drive}`